About Me

 Analyzing JWST Observations of the Exoplanet LTT 9779b

-My pre-candidacy project at the University of New Mexico will be analyzing transmission spectra data from the NIRSpec instrument on JWST to learn more about the atmosphere of this hot Neptune exoplanet.
-Stay tuned for updates as I work towards a first-author paper in a year or so!
+My pre-candidacy project at the University of New Mexico is leading the analysis of transmission spectrum data from the NIRSpec instrument on JWST to learn more about the atmosphere of this exoplanet that's part of the hot Neptune desert.
+I am currently working on a first-author paper to be published soon.

 Characterizing Post-Habitable Exoplanets with Habitable Worlds Observatory